-The accurately described as mercantilist than as free trade.)
+Hence, the simple assertion that free trade is beneficial does not enable us to conclude that China's development is good for the United States.
+(And recall that China's current approach is more accurately described as mercantilist than as free trade.)
 It is more reasonable to say that theory expects China's development to have a negative impact at some point.
 Indeed, that point has likely been reached.